udontur/obsidian/snc2d.md

-# Unit 0: Error Book
+# Unit 0: Error Book lmao
 - This year's exam is constructed using tests
 1. Cooking meat and egg is a chemical change because they break bonds
 2. "Specific examples" means very specific examples